Are there playoffs in English soccer? The answer is yes, with two caveats: Not in the Premier League, and not to determine championships. Here’s more.

 Meanwhile, #4 plays #5, same deal.
 The winners play a final at Wembley stadium, which is where pretty much all championship games are played in England — thus creating the mystique of “getting to Wembley.”

-Two teams from the Championship have already been promoted to the Premier League for 2017-18: Champions Newcastle United and runners-up Brighton and Hove Albion.
+Two teams from the Championship were promoted to the Premier League for 2017-18: Champions Newcastle United and runners-up Brighton and Hove Albion.
 Finishing third through sixth were Reading, Sheffield Wednesday, Huddersfield Town, and Fulham.
-So, starting on May 13, it’s two legs each of Reading-Fulham and Wednesday-Huddersfield, with the winners at Wembley on May 29.
+So, starting on May 13, we had two legs each of Reading-Fulham and Wednesday-Huddersfield, with the winners at Wembley on May 29.

 Both of these matchups, by the way, turned out great for fans and atmosphere.
 Huddersfield and Sheffield are only an hour apart, and Reading fans have only a 38-mile trip to Fulham.
 Lots of away fans are among the things I think you’ll love about watching English soccer.

-The Championship final on May 29 is often considered “the richest game in football.”
+The EFL Championship Playoff Final is often considered “the richest game in football.”
 The loser has to go back to the Championship for the next season, but the winner?
 They go to the Premier League and get a share of all those television bazillions, not to mention selling out pretty much every home game next year.
 (Imagine selling tickets for a home game against, say, Barnsley or against Liverpool.)

 The estimated worth of the 2016 final, won by Hull against Sheffield Wednesday: £170 million, or about $220 million.

-Whenever I think of this game, I think of the 2014 final, when Queens Park Rangers beat Derby County on a late winner by Bobby Zamora.
+Whenever I think of the playoff final, I think of the 2014 final, when Queens Park Rangers beat Derby County on a late winner by Bobby Zamora.
 Here is the clip of that one.
 Just listen to the crowd when it goes in!